-3. Apply for a Tax Concession
+3. Apply For A Tax Concession

 To qualify for the 4% corporate tax, you must apply for a tax concession and obtain a tax exemption decree.
 You can submit your application via Puerto Rico’s Single Business Portal, but it is recommended that you use a lawyer to ensure a successful application.

-While it can take four to five months for the Office of Industrial Tax Exemption (OITE) to extend the tax exemptions decree, they will retroactively apply the 4% tax rate to your application date.
+While it can take four to five months for the Office of Industrial Tax Exemption (OITE) to extend the tax exemption decree, they will retroactively apply the 4% tax rate to your application date.

 Under the new law, the decree lasts for a 15-year term with the possibility of another 15-year extension.
 All Puerto Rico tax benefits will be secured during that term.

 Again, the 4% tax can only be applied to business income that is Puerto Rican-sourced.
 If you live and operate your business in the US, your Puerto Rican corporation, while foreign, could technically be engaged in a US trade or business for US tax purposes and subsequently become subject to high US tax rates on a portion of its income.
 (More on that in a minute.)

 If you can avoid doing this and you meet all other qualifications, you may qualify for more than the 4% fixed corporate tax rate.
 For example, in the case of services that are considered strategic to Puerto Rico, the corporate tax rate could be reduced to 3%.

 And if you also qualify for Act 22 as well, you can enjoy a 100% tax exemption on distributions from earnings and profits from your Act 20 company, thanks to a 0% dividend tax.